 In a world where space is a scarce and valuable asset, we dedicate ourselves to help organisations to use space in the most efficient and effective way.
-As the footprint reduction company we achieve this by providing space creating solutions that contribute to a sustainable planet.
+As the footprint reduction company we achieve this by providing space creating solutions such as mobile shelving that contribute to a sustainable planet.

 We are climate neutral in our own operations (scope 1 & 2) and committed to reach net zero (scope 3) by latest 2045